July 2014. State's top doctor says we should consider banning wood fire heaters

 The study measured PM2.5 pollution in Grove, a rural area, exposed only to forestry burns and Geeveston, a small town with 277 houses, exposed to smoke from domestic wood heaters as well as forestry burns.
 The difference is shown in the graph below.
 Although there is some pollution from forestry burns in Grove, the vast majority of the pollution in Geeveston is woodsmoke from domestic heating.

 Because most people live in towns, people shop there children go to school there, people are exposed to high levels of toxic smoke pollution.
-The forestry burns led to one exceedence of the the PM2.5 standard.
-In Geeveston, the PM2.5 standard was exceeded on 99 occasions.
+As in Launceston, funds should be made available as a matter of urgency to replace wood heaters with gas or reverse cycle electric heating to protect residents' health.

 90 Scientists urge US Congress to improve carbon accounting of biofuels and bioenergy